Programming Language

 LinuxGSM started as a simple BASH script to easily control and manage a game server (Killing Floor).
 As Daniel Gibbs (lead developer) was a Linux Systems Administrator at the time and other examples of managing game servers often used BASH it simply made sense to use it.

 There are loads of resources to help you learn BASH and below are a few.
-If you get stuck it is already reccomended that you Google as there is probably a Stackoverflow question raised.
+If you get stuck it is already recommended that you Google as there is probably a Stackoverflow question raised.